evanpetzoldt/qsignups/README.md

 * AOs can be added to the list via the UI
 * Weekly beatdown schedules can be added to the calendar via the UI
 * Users can take Q slots and the calendar db will be updated
+* Users can take themselves off Q slots (Slack admins can also do this for others)

 ### Feature Requests / Roadmap
 * More calendar management UI functionality:
   * Add single (non-recurring) events
   * Delete single and / or recurring events
-  * Remove Q from slot (ideally non-admin users could do this for themselves)
   * Edit an AO (name change, etc.)
   * Edit an event (time change, special qualifier like VQ, etc.)
 * Ability for users to edit their own events (special qualifiers like birthday Q or VQ)